-BLOOMINGTON, Ill. — The process of identifying the 20th president of Illinois Wesleyan University is moving forward with the naming of a 12-member search committee that includes members of the Board of Trustees, faculty, staff and a student.
+BLOOMINGTON, Ill.—The process of identifying the 19th president of Illinois Wesleyan University is moving forward with the naming of a 19-member search committee, which will include members of the board of trustees, faculty, staff and students.

 Board of Trustees Chair George A. Vinyard '71 said that the search committee will begin its work immediately with the objective of conducting a thorough national search and the goal of identifying the best possible successor to outgoing President Richard F. Wilson, as quickly as practicable.
 Wilson, who has served as president with distinction for the past 11 years, announced his planned retirement in December 2014 with the intention of stepping down at the end of the academic year, or as soon after that as his successor is in place.

 “There are few events in the life of a University that are more important than the transition of presidential leadership.
 I believe this observation has been borne out in the very successful presidency of Dick Wilson and I will charge this committee with taking the time and making the effort necessary to conduct another successful search for his successor,” said Vinyard.

 Chairing the search committee will be Jean M. Baird, a Bloomington resident and longtime senior executive with State Farm Insurance Companies.
 Baird, a 1980 Illinois Wesleyan graduate, serves as secretary of the board of trustees, was co-chair of the Transforming Lives fundraising campaign, and is a past-president of the alumni association.